 Restoration of the Notre-Dame du Sacré-Cœur Chapel

 The Sacré-Cœur Chapel of Notre-Dame Basilica was built from 1889 to 1891 according to the plans of the architects Henri-Maurice Perreault and Albert Ménard.
-Predominated by a neo-Gothic style, the chapel is typical of architectural eclecticism and the orientalization of architectural culture at the end of the 19th century.
-It is characterized by the opulence of its woodwork and its carved decoration.
-Following a fire on December 7, 1978, the chapel was completely destroyed except for one aisle and one part of the rood screen.
+Predominated by a neo-Gothic style, the chapel is typical of late-19th century architectural eclecticism and orientalization of architectural culture.
+It is characterized by the opulence of its woodwork and carved ornaments.
+The chapel was completely destroyed by a fire on December 7, 1978, except for one aisle and part of the rood screen.

 Scale